elasticpath/react-pwa-reference-storefront/src/components/src/AppModalCartSelect/README.md

 #### Description

-Displays a modal window that contains a list of carts that belong to the shopper's account.
-Use this component when the store has the multiple carts feature enabled.
+Displays a modal window that contains a list of accounts that the logged in shopper can buy for.

 #### Usage